List of Jacksonville Jaguars seasons

 Since their inaugural season in 1995, the Jaguars have played their home games at EverBank Stadium.

 The Jacksonville Jaguars are a professional American football team based in Jacksonville, Florida.
 The Jaguars compete in the National Football League (NFL) as a member of the American Football Conference (AFC) South Division.
 The team plays its home games at EverBank Stadium in downtown Jacksonville.
 The Jaguars joined the NFL in 1995 as an expansion team, along with the Carolina Panthers.

-They have made the playoffs eight times, although they are one of four current NFL teams to have never played in a Super Bowl, along with the Cleveland Browns, Detroit Lions, and Houston Texans.
+They have made the playoffs nine times, although they are one of four current NFL teams to have never played in a Super Bowl, along with the Cleveland Browns, Detroit Lions, and Houston Texans.
 The team has played in the AFC Championship Game on three occasions (1996, 1999, and 2017) but lost each time.
-Additionally, the team has won a division title four times; two as part of the AFC Central Division (1998 and 1999) and two as part of the AFC South (2017 and 2022).
+Additionally, the team has won a division title five times; two as part of the AFC Central Division (1998 and 1999) and three as part of the AFC South (2017, 2022, and 2025).

-As of the end of the 2024 season, the Jaguars have an all-time record of 202 wins, 282 losses, and 0 ties in the regular season, with an additional 8 wins and 8 losses in the playoffs.
+As of the end of the 2025 season, the Jaguars have an all-time record of 215 wins, 286 losses, and 0 ties in the regular season, with an additional 8 wins and 8 losses in the playoffs.
 The team has had ten winning seasons, two 8–8 seasons, and eighteen losing seasons.
 The Jaguars are the only active franchise to have never had a tie game.